MicrosoftDocs/azure-docs/articles/active-directory/develop/scenario-desktop-acquire-token.md

 ### Mandatory parameters

 `AcquireTokenInteractive` has only one mandatory parameter ``scopes``, which contains an enumeration of strings that define the scopes for which a token is required.
-If the token is for the Microsoft Graph, the required scopes can be found in api reference of each Microsoft graph API in the section named "Permissions".
-For instance, to [list the user's contacts](https://developer.microsoft.com/graph/docs/api-reference/v1.0/api/user_list_contacts), the scope "User.Read", "Contacts.Read" will need to be used.
-See also [Microsoft Graph permissions reference](https://developer.microsoft.com/graph/docs/concepts/permissions_reference).
+If the token is for Microsoft Graph, the required scopes can be found in the api reference of each Microsoft graph API in the section named "Permissions."
+For instance, to [list the user's contacts](https://developer.microsoft.com/graph/docs/api-reference/v1.0/api/user_list_contacts), the scope "User.Read", "Contacts.Read" must be used.
+For more information, see [Microsoft Graph permissions reference](https://developer.microsoft.com/graph/docs/concepts/permissions_reference).

-On Android, you need to also specify the parent activity (using `.WithParentActivityOrWindow`, see below) so that the token gets back to that parent activity after the interaction.
-If you don't specify it, an exception will be thrown when calling `.ExecuteAsync()`.
+On Android, you need to also specify the parent activity (by using `.WithParentActivityOrWindow`, as shown) so that the token gets back to that parent activity after the interaction.
+If you don't specify it, an exception is thrown when calling `.ExecuteAsync()`.

 ### Specific optional parameters in MSAL.NET